JayRay5/DIVE-Doc/README.md

 DIVE-Doc
 ├── data
 │   ├── docvqa
-|   |   ├── build_image_dataset.py #generate image from the docvqa dataset without dupplicated samples for the distillation stage
+|   |   ├── build_image_dataset.py #generate image from the docvqa dataset without dupplicated samples for the distillation stage.
-│   |   ├── build_image_embeddings.py #generate embeddings of the teacher paligemma for the distillation stage │   |   └── utils.py
+│   |   ├── build_image_embeddings.py #generate embeddings of the teacher paligemma for the distillation stage.
+│   |   └── utils.py
 │   |
 |   ├── doc-cls